Life Is a Dream: Act I

 After being abandoned by their horses, Rosaura, who is dressed as a man, and Clarín walk through the mountains of Poland without food or anywhere to go for the night.
 They arrive at a tower, where they find Segismundo imprisoned, bound in chains.
 He tells them that his only crime was being born.
-Clotaldo, Segismundo's old warden and tutor, arrives and orders his guards to disarm and kill the intruders, but he recognizes Rosaura's sword as his own that he had left behind in Muskovy (for a favor that he owed) years ago for his child to bear.
+Clotaldo, Segismundo's old warden and tutor, arrives and orders his guards to disarm and kill the intruders, but he recognizes Rosaura's sword as his own that he had left behind in Muscovy (for a favor that he owed) years ago for his child to bear.
 Suspecting that Rosaura is his child (he thinks she is male), he takes Rosaura and Clarín with him to court.

 At the palace, Astolfo (Duke of Muscovy) discusses with his cousin, Princess Estrella (Segismundo's cousin), that as they are the nephew and niece of King Basilio of Poland, they would be his successors if they married each other.
 Estrella is troubled by the locket that Astolfo wears, with another woman's portrait.
 Basilio reveals to them that he imprisoned his infant son, Segismundo, due to a prophecy by an oracle that the prince would bring disgrace to Poland and would kill his father, but he wants to grant his son a chance to prove the oracle wrong.
 If he finds him evil and unworthy, he will send him back to his cell, making way for Astolfo and Estrella to become the new king and queen.
 Clotaldo enters with Rosaura, telling Basilio that the intruders know about Segismundo.
 He begs for the king's pardon, as he knows he should have killed them.
 The king says he should not worry, for his secret has already been revealed.
 Rosaura tells Clotaldo that she wants revenge against Astolfo, but she won't say why.
 Clotaldo is reluctant to reveal that he thinks he is Rosaura's father.